Akimel Oʼodham: Modern life

 As of 2014, the majority of the population lives in the federally recognized Gila River Indian Community (GRIC).
-In historic times a large number of Akimel O'odham migrated north to occupy the banks of the Salt River, where they formed the Salt River Pima-Maricopa Indian Community (SRPMIC).
+In historic times a large number of Akimel Oʼodham migrated north to occupy the banks of the Salt River, where they formed the Salt River Pima-Maricopa Indian Community (SRPMIC).
 Both tribes are confederations of two distinct ethnicities, which include the Maricopa.

-Within the O'odham people, four federally recognized tribes in the Southwest speak the same language: they are called the Gila River Indian Community (Keli Akimel O'odham – "Gila River People"); the Salt River Pima-Maricopa Indian Community (Onk Akimel O'odham – "Salt River People"); the Ak-Chin Indian Community (Ak-Chin O'odham); and the Tohono O'odham Nation (Tohono O'odham – "Desert People").
-The remaining band, the Hia C-ed O'odham ("Sand Dune People"), are not federally recognized, but reside throughout southwestern Arizona.
+Within the Oʼodham people, four federally recognized tribes in the Southwest speak the same language: they are called the Gila River Indian Community (Keli Akimel Oʼodham – "Gila River People"); the Salt River Pima-Maricopa Indian Community (Onk Akimel Oʼodham – "Salt River People"); the Ak-Chin Indian Community (Ak-Chin Oʼodham); and the Tohono Oʼodham Nation (Tohono Oʼodham – "Desert People").
+The remaining band, the Hia C-ed Oʼodham ("Sand Dune People"), are not federally recognized, but reside throughout southwestern Arizona.

 Today the GRIC is a sovereign tribe residing on more than 550000 acres of land in central Arizona.
 The community is divided into seven districts (similar to states) with a council representing individual subgovernments.
 It is self-governed by an elected Governor (currently Gregory Mendoza), Lieutenant Governor (currently Stephen Roe-Lewis) and 18-member Tribal Council.
 The council is elected by district with the number of electees determined by district population.
-There are more than 19,000 enrolled members overall.
+There are more than 19,000 enrolled citizens overall.

 The Gila River Indian Community is involved in various economic development enterprises that provide entertainment and recreation: three gaming casinos, associated golf courses, a luxury resort, and a western-themed amusement park.
 In addition, they manage various industrial parks, landfills, and construction supply.
 The GRIC is also involved in agriculture and runs its own farms and other agricultural projects.
-The Gila River Indian Reservation is home of Maricopa (Piipaa, Piipaash or Pee-Posh – "People") and Keli Akimel O'odham (also Keli Akimel Au-Authm – "Gila River People", a division of the Akimel O'odham – "River People").
+The Gila River Indian Reservation is home of Maricopa (Piipaa, Piipaash or Pee-Posh – "People") and Keli Akimel Oʼodham (also Keli Akimel Au-Authm – "Gila River People", a division of the Akimel Oʼodham – "River People").